jasonchoimtt/koreader-syncthing/README.md

 ## Project status

-- This plugin has not been widely tested.
+- This plugin is provided as-is.
 Make frequent data backups and use it at your own risk!
-- Tested on Kobo Libra 2
 - Some features are not working yet, such as global discovery service

+## Tested devices

+- Kobo Libra 2
+- (Please send pull requests to add your tested device here!)

 ## Installation